 • Place your forearms on the floor, directly under your shoulders.

 • Lift your body off the floor by straightening your arms and supporting yourself with only your toes and forearms.
-Your body should form a straight line from head to toe; make sure not to drop down on the heels or sag in the hips.

 High knees running in place (60 seconds)